Skip to content

 Zumba classes Tuesday and Thursday mornings at 8:30 a.m. at Schubert Centre.
 Join in the fun, dancing for a hour, by donation.

-Courtyard Gallery Feature artist for May is Jocelyn Winterburn, presenting her Driftwood series.
-Guest artist is Melissa Nasby – fibre artist.
-Check out our new website at: https://courtyardgallery.ca.
+Courtyard Gallery Feature artist for June is Diane Akey, guest artist is painter Leilani Ambrose.
+New paintings also up and don't forget to check out our card gallery and other offerings. https://courtyardgallery.ca.
 Hours are Monday to Saturday, from 10–4, at 907 Belvedere St., Enderby.
 778-443-0529.

 BCOAPO Vernon Seniors Br.
 6 meets every third Tuesday of the month at 1:30 p.m. at the Schubert Centre.
 We have a guest speaker at each meeting, introducing subjects of interest and benefit to seniors.
 We invite you to join us for fellowship and to learn ways of improving your life in our community.
 For info call Margaret 250-545-0384